IvanPerez9/MyShell/README.md

 gcc -Wall -Wextra myshell.c libparsher_64.a -o myshell
 ```

-The rest of files <i>libparsher_64.a</i> are used to provide our shell the reading and interpreting functionality of the introduced commands. <b>These files were not created by me. </b>
+The rest of files <i>'libparsher_64.a'</i> are used to provide our shell the reading and interpreting functionality of the introduced commands. <b>These files were not created by me. </b> therefore not available in this repository.

 ## Normas // Rules
 * __En definitiva debe ser capaz de:__